 I love English cucumbers, those long, slender cukes with tender skin and tiny seeds.
 They’re a little pricier than garden variety cukes, but you can usually find them on sale in packs of three.
-I always throw a package in my cart — ever the optimist at the supermarket — but then when I get home, I find myself staring into the fridge, wondering what the heck I’m going to do with all those cucumbers.
+I always throw a package in my cart — ever the optimist at the supermarket — but then when I get home, I usually find myself staring into the fridge, wondering what the heck I’m going to do with all those cucumbers.
 This light and fresh cucumber salad is one of my go-tos.
-The dressing is tangy, salty and sweet; and the juice from the cucumbers seeps into the dressing, giving it a delicious cucumber flavor.
-Trust me, you’ll be tempted to drink it.
+The dressing is tangy, salty and sweet; and the best part is that the juice from the cucumbers seeps into the dressing, giving it a delicious cucumber flavor.
 There are a few ways to eat this salad.
-For lunch, it’s satisfying all on its own, thanks to a generous handful of protein-rich peanuts.
+For lunch, it’s satisfying all on its own, thanks to a generous handful of peanuts.
 For dinner, you can serve it with my Grilled Thai Curry Chicken or Honey Lime Sriracha Chicken, or as a side to jazz up any simply grilled meat or fish dish.

 Begin by placing the red onions in a bowl of cold water.
 Let them soak while you prepare the rest of the ingredients — this will mellow them out and rid them of that sharp, raw onion taste.